Reid Brignac

-Reid Michael Brignac (pronounced Brin-yack) (born January 16, 1986) is an American professional baseball manager and former professional baseball infielder, who played in Major League Baseball (MLB) for the Tampa Bay Rays, Colorado Rockies, New York Yankees, Philadelphia Phillies, Miami Marlins, and Atlanta Braves.
-He is currently the manager of the minor league Binghamton Rumble Ponies.
+Reid Michael Brignac (pronounced Brin-yack) (born January 16, 1986) is an American former professional baseball infielder and current coach.
+He played in Major League Baseball (MLB) for the Tampa Bay Rays, Colorado Rockies, New York Yankees, Philadelphia Phillies, Miami Marlins, and Atlanta Braves.
+He is currently serves as the manager for the Binghamton Rumble Ponies.

 Amateur career

 Brignac attended St. Amant High School in Louisiana where he played baseball and football and earned a 3.5 GPA.
 Brignac was recruited to play college baseball at Southern Miss and Louisiana before ultimately accepting a scholarship to play at Louisiana State.